k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 Note that when the Retention Period is set to zero, no retention period is set on the extracted LUIs.

-**A retention period must be set on a Data Flux extract task**, i.e. the retention period must be set to a value greater than zero when Entity Versioning is checked.
+**A retention period must be set on a Data Versioning extract task**, i.e. the retention period must be set to a value greater than zero when the Data Versioning is checked.

 **The retention period is optional on a regular extract task.**